Tzarakk (Slaves of the Beastmaster) Guide

 • Notes:

 • Even if you max this skill out, you will still eventually get stunned.
-This just lessons the effect
+This just minimizes the effect

 • You will see a message when this skill activates saying something along the lines of "You get stunned but shrug the effects off"